wchia016/SP500-Trading-Bot/README.md

 \
 However, for low volatility periods, it faces a high rate of false reversals.
 As seen above, short signals are frequent but only last a few trading days and prices barely moved lower.
 It would be difficult to trade using PSAR.
 ### 200 Exponential Moving Average (200EMA)
-Due to 200EMA being the natural support for the S&P500 index, we will use this indicator as
+Due to the 200EMA being the natural support for the S&P500 index, we mainly use it observe whether the S&P500 is still on an uptrend.

+## Algorithm
+I have set a limit of BB-Width = 0.071 to mark out the end of low volatility.